 The Company's policies prohibit directors, officers and employees, their immediate family members living in their households and other persons living in their households ("Company Associated Persons") from engaging in short sales and transactions in puts, calls or other derivative transactions with respect to the equity of the Company or its affiliates.
 The Company's policies also discourage Company Associated Persons from engaging in hedging or monetization transactions involving securities of the Company or its affiliates (such as zero-cost collars and forward sale transactions) that allow a person to lock in much of the value of his or her stock holdings, often in exchange for all or part of the potential for upside appreciation in the stock.
-Any Company Associated Person wishing to enter into such hedging arrangement must first pre-clear the proposed transaction with the office of the General Counsel of the Company.
-Any request for pre-clearance of a hedging or similar arrangement must be submitted to the General Counsel of the Company at least two weeks before the proposed execution of documents evidencing the proposed transaction.
+Any Company Associated Person wishing to enter into such hedging arrangement must first pre-clear the proposed transaction with the office of the General Counsel of the Company at least two weeks before the proposed execution of documents evidencing the proposed transaction.
 The office of the General Counsel will then determine whether the transaction may proceed.
 The Company further requires that pledges by directors and executive officers of securities of the Company or its affiliates made after April 2018 be approved in advance by the board of directors or a committee designated by the board of directors.